GraemeMalcolm/dat101/course/04-07-lab-statistical-analysis.md

     = 2*MIN(Z.TEST(SampleRange, HypothesizedMean [,PopStDev]), 1–Z.TEST(SampleRange, HypothesizedMean [,PopStDev]))
     ```

-    For more information about using the Z.TEST function in Excel, see the documentation at https://support.office.com/en-us/article/Z-TEST-function-D633D5A3-2031-4614-A016-92180AD82BEE.
+    For more information about using the Z.TEST function in Excel, see the <a href="https://support.office.com/en-us/article/Z-TEST-function-D633D5A3-2031-4614-A016-92180AD82BEE" target="_blank" rel="noopener noreferrer">Excel documentation</a>.

 ### Challenge: Test rainfall hypothesis